pipelight/doc.pipelight/guide/why.md

 ## Software development and deployment (CICD)

+You can define pipelines that will run client-side and/or server-side.

 ### Client side

 On your computer, you can enable client side automation by using specific triggers (on pre-push, pre-commit...).